Update: PFAS in San Francisco Bay Water

 In addition, sport fish are monitored on a recurring five-year basis, with the most recent study showing concentrations of PFAS, particularly in South Bay fish, exceeding thresholds that have been established by other states for the development of consumption advisories.
 SFEI is working with local community groups and stakeholders to build consensus on next steps to protect fishing communities (here).

-PFAS in Bay Area Stormwater and Wastewater
+Bay Area Stormwater and Wastewater

 Stormwater and wastewater are two pathways for PFAS to enter the Bay.
 Studies of Bay Area stormwater and wastewater indicate that a significant fraction of the PFAS discharged are of unknown chemical composition.

-PFAS in Bay Area Surface Water and Sediment
+Bay Area Surface Water and Sediment

 Programs and Focus Areas: